axel-lord/spel-katalog/lua_api.md

 ### `None`
 A null value separate from lua nil, used for optional values.
-Provided in the global scope.
+Provided in the module.

 ### `settings`
 Current settings as a table.
 Provided as a member of the module.

 ### `data`
-Batch data, provided as a table/vector in global scope.
+Batch data, provided as a table/vector in module.
 Only available when running batch scripts.

 ### `game`